jyotibalodhi/jyotibalodhi/README.md

 ## Hi there 👋

 ## My name is Jyoti Balodhi and I am a tech enthusiast. 🧐
 I'm a `Developer` , `Programmer` and a `Community lover`.
-I am currently pursuing Masters in Computer Application, and have good knowledge of C++, HTML5, CSS3, JavaScript, React Native, DSA.
+I am currently pursuing Masters in Computer Application, and have good knowledge of C++, HTML5, CSS3, JavaScript, React Native, React, DSA.
 I am keen to learn backend technologies in the upcoming months.✨

 ## 🔧 Technologies & Tools